1984–85 Segunda División B

 The 1984–85 Segunda División B season was the 8th since its establishment.
 The first matches of the season were played on 1 September 1984, and the season ended on 17 May 1985.

+The division consisted of two geographic groups.
+Sestao SC were the Group I champions and Rayo Vallecano were the Group II champions.

 Overview before the season

 40 teams joined the league, including four relegated from the 1983–84 Segunda División and 6 promoted from the 1983–84 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.